Balzamova/photo-filter/README.md

 3. **JS**
  - *using js to work with files*
  - *loading local files into the application*
- - *save files to your computer with applied styles*
+ - *save files to local computer with applied styles*
  - *working with dates in js*
  - *working with the Canvas API*
  - *working with fullscreen Api*